nweiyue/tp/docs/UserGuide.md

 **Keyboard shortcuts:**

 1. Click on the memo box in memo tab to bring focus to the memo box.
-Memo box should have a turquoise outline when under focus.
+Memo box should have a turquoise outline when under focus **(Figure 5.6.2.1.)**.

 If you are a Windows/Linux user,